daveprowse/linux-security/labs/lab-01/lab-01-user-id.md

 ```

 ---
-***Complete this!***

-> Note: to learn more about basic usage of the Linux Terminal and basic Linux commands see these videos on my website:
+> Note: to learn more about basic usage of the Linux Terminal and basic Linux commands see these videos on O'Reilly:

-- 1.6
+- 1.6 (link coming soon)
-- 1.7
+- 1.7 (link coming soon)

 ---